terna/ejmmp/model0/model0.md

 - We are considering here uniquely the real part of the economy.

-- No loans, credits, debts, capital stock, interest rate
+- No loans, credits, debts, capital stock, interest rate.

 - Enterpreneurs have unlimited funds that they put freely in their activities.

 - Saving is abstension from consuming.

-- Investments are uniquely ones, without technical progress
+- Investments are uniquely replacement ones, without technical progress.